Trekka12/JavaScript/README.md

 - How to apply CSS styling inline (bad praxis, only use temporarily until class has been created to replace) with Vanilla JS
 - How to check if a textstring contains another textstring with Vanilla JS
 - How to check if Array in JavaScript contains a specific value with Vanilla JS
-- How to check if textstring contains Regular Expression (& clear it of the pattern matched) with Vanilla JS
+- How to check if textstring contains Regular Expression (& clear it if the pattern matched) with Vanilla JS
 - How to convert textstring to lowercase and uppercase with Vanilla JS

 ## Useful Vanilla JS functions